-Assessment % of Final Gra
+Assessment % of Final Grade

 Pre-Experiment Quiz 10%

 Lab Experiment Participation 25%

 Experiment Report 25%

 Lab Skills Mastery 25%

 Lab Notebook 10%

 Final Presentation 5%

 Total 100%

 We encourage collaboration between groups and, of course, lab partners are supposed to help each other as much as possible during the lab session.
-While we expect students to work together and help each other, students will receive individual grades based on their performance on the preexperiment quizzes, lab experiment, lab notebooks, and lab skills mastery assessments.
+While we expect students to work together and help each other, students will receive individual grades based on their performance on the pre-experiment quizzes, lab experiment, and lab notebooks.
 The experiment report will be completed and graded as a group activity.
-The lowest score will be dropped for each starred \ assessment.
-In addition, 10 points earned by timely completion of the optional DataCamp R Tutorial will replace the next lowest pre-experiment quiz grade.
+The lowest score will be dropped for each starred assessment.